 - After a break of four years, he returned to acting in 2019 with Quentin Tarantino’s comedy-drama ‘Once Upon a Time in Hollywood.’

 - Leonardo DiCaprio is one of the most identified environmentalists among celebrities and has become an iconic face in the climate change movement.
 For DiCaprio, the environment is more important than spirituality.
 To promote environmental awareness, he established the Leonardo DiCaprio Foundation in 1998.

 - While chairing the national Earth Day celebration in 2002, Leonardo interviewed Bill Clinton and discussed plans to deal with global warming.

 - In 2014, DiCaprio was appointed as a United Nations representative on climate change.
 He also made an opening statement to members of the UN Climate Summit in the same year.

-- The major part of his acceptance speech at the 88th Academy Awards in 2016 was covered with the issue of climate change and environmentalism.
+- The major part of his acceptance speech at the 88th Academy Awards in 2016 covered the issue of climate change and environmentalism.
 In his speech, he said,